muratk5n/thirdwave/en/tweets/2021/week38.md

 # Week 38

+"@lemasurierjess

+Perhaps biggest announcement from #Biden so far is that developed world will mobilise $100 bn/year in climate aid for developing countries \#UNGA"

+---

+Bolsonaro almost sounded like a sane leader in that speech.

+---

+If "they" wanted to get you, "sterilize you through covid vaccinations", I dont think they'd wait until a worldwide crisis, and a brand new vaccination campaign.
+They could do it through food, soft drinks like Coca Cola, or measles vaccines which most kids already get.
+They'd just slip it in there, and noone would ever know.. if it were that easy.

+---

+Read the flyer, sounds like a shitlib Valhalla.

+The only missing word there was 'vibrant'.

+---

+Another deluded billionaire..
+How much tax does he pay?

+"@TimeOutLondon

+A billionaire investor wants to create a new 'sustainable' and 'equitable' city in the middle of the US desert"

+---

+The FR Tolouse explosion, way back, was very bad, again ammonium nitrate, like in Beirut..
+Tolouse was abt 1/10'th of that blast, but the aftermath was not pretty.

+---

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">how it started vs how it&#39;s going <a href="https://t.co/adbijQbSYX">pic.twitter.com/adbijQbSYX</a></p>&mdash; fuck 12 morg ☭ (@barista__morg) <a href="https://twitter.com/barista__morg/status/1439808665754734592?ref_src=twsrc%5Etfw">September 20, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+---

+😶

+Konsumentensouveränität

+---

+Ozzies wont.
+Give.
+A. Muck.
+To have better mil protection they would sell all their kangaroos.
+This is a country who sent its soldiers to the other side of the world during WWI, bcz of Brit naval help quid-pro-quo, had to provide manpower..
+Pertinent piece of history for me bcz the soldiers landed on Galipoli, my hood!
+All the way from Australia!

+---

 🤦‍♂️ 🤦‍♂️ 🤦‍♂️

 <blockquote width="200" class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">I wish they had also created a diverse dataset of rugs so that it didn’t confuse black stripes with cliffs and I could finally get my entire house cleaned 😂 <a href="https://t.co/zgPza5pyYw">pic.twitter.com/zgPza5pyYw</a></p>&mdash; Dmitry Krotov (@DimaKrotov) <a href="https://twitter.com/DimaKrotov/status/1436150021792149506?ref_src=twsrc%5Etfw">September 10, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>